 Evelyn* Reiter gehört zu den Schüler/innen in meinem LK, die besonders große Fortschritte vor allem im Bereich Wortschatz gemacht haben.
 Ich habe sie mal gefragt, WIE sie das macht.
 Hier ihre Tipps:

-I read a lot of English stuff; the New York Times, novels, sometimes I go to Hugendubel and browse through the American Vogue.
+I read a lot of English stuff, mostly novels and the New York Times.
+Sometimes I go to Hugendubel and browse through interesting sounding books.
 When I see a word again and again which I don’t know, or if I like the sound of a word which I never heard or read before, I look it up and write it down in my private “Vokabelheft”.
-I revise the words I have collected so far regularly and try to remember the context.
+I revise the words I have collected regularly and try to remember the context.
 After some time I get used to them and they are no longer „new“ words.

-There are two reasons, why I think the context is mostly superfluous.
-A lot of words don’t need any context, like “honeymoon” or “conspiracy”.
+There are two reasons why I think the context is mostly superfluous.
+A lot of words don’t need any context, like honeymoon or conspiracy.
 In other cases I just remember the context, especially when I have the word from a novel or a movie.
 As soon as I revise my vocab, the whole context or scene comes to my mind.
 I can remember the context of a word from novels I read three years ago.
-Although I never write it down, it’s like invisible additional vocab to the word I’m learning.
+Although I have never written it down, it’s like an invisible additional vocab to the word I’m learning.

 I also watch CNN sometimes and DVDs in English.
 To listen to clear English helps me a lot.

-* Der Name Evelyne stammt des weiteren aus dem keltischen und bedeutet „die Liebenswürdige“.
-(Quelle)
+* Der Name Evelyne stammt aus dem Keltischen und bedeutet „die Liebenswürdige“.